reliforp/reli-prof/README.md

 There is no particular reason why these features cannot be implemented on the phpspy side, so it may be possible to do them on phpspy in the future.

-On the other hand, there are a few things that phpspy can do but php-profiler cannot yet.
+On the other hand, there are a few things that phpspy can do but reli cannot yet.

 - Redirecting output of child processes
 - Forcing the address of EG